 The spot-necked otter can easily be distinguished from other species of African otter by their characteristic white markings and spots on their chin and neck.
 They are generally solitary in nature but in certain conditions have been known to exist in small family groups.
+Its body length ranges from 85 to 105 centimetres and weight ranges between four and six and a half kilograms.

 Like all otters, the spot-necked otter is brilliantly adapted for catching fish.
 It has a long streamlined body to help it swim fast.
 Its body is covered in a dense water-repellent fur.
 It has fully webbed paws, long claws and small teeth to help it catch its prey.
 The spot-necked otter is fairly clumsy on land and is more aquatic than many other otter species.